 The trade unions which make up the Northern Ireland Teachers' Council (NITC) have declared industrial action primarily in relation to a pay dispute and also workload and other management issues.
 The industrial action include non-co-operation with the Education and Training Inspectorate (ETI).
 Prior to the inspection, the school informed the ETI that none of the teachers would be co-operating with the inspection.
-A member of the leadership co-operated with the inspection in relation to aspects of leadership and along with additional members, co-operated in relation to safeguarding.
+The senior leadership co-operated with the inspection in relation to safeguarding responsibilities.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
 Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.

-2. Parents and staff questionnaire responses
+2. Parents/carers and staff questionnaire responses